wearsunscreen/ninety-nine-elm-problems/lists-tuples-and-union-types.md

 # Lists and Tuples

-##Problems

-[Problem 8](p/p08.md) - Eliminate consecutive duplicate elements from a list.

-[Problem 9](p/p09.md) - Place consecutive duplicate elements of a list into a list of lists.

 ##What's a Tuple
 A Tuple is a fixed length collection of elements.
 Unlike Lists, a tuple can mix types.
 The type of the tuple depends on the types of its elements.
 Thus a